sebvannistel/PolyglotSubs-Kodi/README.md

 The addon relies on the Python packages listed in `requirements.txt` for runtime operation.
 Subtitlecat translation caching now uses [`cachetools`](https://cachetools.readthedocs.io/) to provide a robust LRU implementation, so downstream packagers should ensure that `cachetools>=5.5` is available when building or distributing PolyglotSubs-Kodi.

+Client-side translations depend on the Gemini-powered translator from [SubtitleCAT](https://github.com/TestersNightmare/SubtitleCAT).
+The non-GUI modules are vendored under `resources/vendor/subtitlecat_translator/` together with the upstream MIT license.
+Runtime environments must provide [`google-genai`](https://pypi.org/project/google-genai/) and at least one valid Gemini API key.

 Episode ordinals are generated with [`num2words`](https://pypi.org/project/num2words/).
 The helper respects Kodi's interface language for locales supported by the library (English, French, Spanish, German, Italian, Portuguese including pt-BR, Dutch, Polish, Russian, Turkish, Ukrainian, and more) and gracefully falls back to English when the UI language has no ordinal implementation.